icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 Will use 1 vcpu/Ram 2G/20G for jump server.
 This will be a minimal setup for ssh access from outside private.

 Will use 1 vcpu/Ram 2G/20G for web service.
-Will have a Apache2/Mediawiki/Wordpress/Myphpadmin setup.
+Will have a setup for:
+  * Apache2
+  * Mediawiki
+  * Wordpress
+  * Myphpadmin

 Will use 1 vcpu/Ram 2G/20G for mysql service.
 MariaDB Database Setup.

-The setup and templates I will be using are on my github ending with .ci for CloudInit.
+The setup and templates I will be using are on my github that will be posted in this tutorial ending with .ci for Cloud-Init.

 1. Start VirtualBox and the CENTOS7.6 image that had been created with.